Christ College, Brecon: History

+and Prichard, creating School House – now the school's oldest boarding house and currently one of two boys’ boarding houses for students aged 13 to 18, alongside Orchard – and much of the original chapel interior.

+Further renovations were undertaken again by W. D. Caröe in the 20th, and are a Grade I listed structure.

 The school has been ranked in the top three of UK independent schools in terms of "value for money" by the Financial Times newspaper.
 In December 2017, Estyn (HM's Inspectorate for Education & Training in Wales) assessed Christ College's performance as "excellent" across all five inspection areas – the highest grade that can be awarded.
-In 2017, 96% of GCSE grades were A*-C and 100% of the pupils achieved 5 or more GCSEs at Grade C. At A-Levels, the overall pass rate (A*-E grades) was at 98% and 83% of results were at A*-C.
+In 2024, the overall pass rate at A Level was 100% and 60% of results were at A*-A, with 100% A*-A in Further Mathematics and Physics.

 Houses

-There are seven houses in the school.
-There are: two senior boys' boarding houses, Orchard and School; two senior girls' boarding houses, de Winton and Donaldson's; a mixed day house, St David's; and Alway House, for boys and girls aged 11–13.
-In September 2014, St Nicholas House opened for boys and girls aged 7–11.
+There are five houses in the school.
+There are: two senior boys' boarding houses, Orchard and School (age 13-18); two senior girls' boarding houses, de Winton and Donaldson's (age 13-18); and Alway House, for boys and girls aged 10–12.
+The Prep School is located in St Nicholas House and admits day pupils from age 4, with boarding available in Alway House from age 10.